BraveVladik/TechniMilon/README.md

 - [ ] Enhanced UI (which has been already designed, see screenshot below).
 - [ ] Auto-generated exams using the words, example sentences, and synonyms.
-- [ ] "Top Contributer" System - A scoreboard of the top contributors, by tracking "seen" and likes for each word.
+- [ ] "Top Contributor" System - A scoreboard of the top contributors, by tracking "seen" and likes for each word.
 - [ ] Alerts and the ability to sign up for English classes held at the base.

 ***